This post contains affiliate links.

 These double-walled thermoses may be a bit of a mystery.
 They keep your drink warm, but how exactly does it happen?
 With a small lesson in thermodynamics, you will understand it a lot better.
 Conduction is the way that heat spreads throughout things, but it only happens when two things touch.
 An example of this would be with ice cubes.
 When you hold an ice cube, your hand gets cold and the ice cube starts to melt.
 This is because the heat from your hand transferred to the ice cube and made it start melting.
 This is the process of induction working.

-Stainless steel double-walled thermoses work by countering the effects of conduction.
+Stainless steel double-walled thermoses like this one gallon jug work by countering the effects of conduction.
 That is what the vacuum-sealed part of the double-walled thermos does.
 It is sealed in the thermos in such a way that it does not touch anything else, making the heat stay in the hot chocolate.
 This will keep your hot chocolate warm for up to 6 hours all by itself.
 No heat should escape by induction, and you will have great quality hot chocolate that goes down smoothly.

 Coffee Dispenser with a Pump